apache/camel-website/content/docs/_index.md

 ## Camel Spring Boot

 Camel support for Spring Boot provides auto-configuration of the Camel context by auto-detecting Camel routes available in the Spring context and registers the key Camel utilities as beans.
-It also provides starters for many Camel components.
+It also provides starters for the Camel components.

 <p>
 <a class="button dark" href="/camel-spring-boot/latest/">Documentation</a>